DmityL/CO_model/README.md

 |-34.60136032|1.10365E+00|1.39041037401241|
 |-34.47439575|-1.53760E+00|1.39041037401241|

-Note that spectra are beind combined using velocity shift specified in file *spect_comb.pl* ($dv = 35).
-If velocity shift will be too small, then data will be broken.
+Note that spectra are being combined using velocity shift specified in file *spect_comb.pl* ($dv = 35).
+If the velocity shift is too small, then the script will break data.
 The important parameter is velocity inverval for emission in line 67 of *spect_comb.pl* ($v > -35 and $v < 0).
 All data points outside of this interval will not be included to the combined spectra.
 Thus if you have emission line at ~ -20 km/s, then selecting velocity inverval -35>v>0 and velocity shift dv = 35 is good way to go.

 ## 4. Create an initial estimate of model parameters

-In order to get an initial estimate for each clump we need following values for each clump: peak values of 12CO and 13CO lines, linewidth of 13CO line.
+To get an initial estimate for each clump, we need following values for each clump: peak values of 12CO and 13CO lines, the linewidth of 13CO line.
 The values are being extracted from the spectra using `scan_spectra.pl` and `scan_fit.pl` utils.

-Before we start extracting we need to create the simplified catalog of clumps that we name `clumps_cat.csv` with following content:
+Before we start extracting we need to create the simplified catalogue of clumps that we name `clumps_cat.csv` with the following content:
 |Clump|Peak1|Peak2|V|
 |---|---|---|---|
 |Clump001|173.681|2.862|-18.95|
 |Clump002|173.631|2.887|-20.81|
 |Clump003|173.718|2.694|-16.69|

-The content of `clumps_cat.csv` can be easily created using GAUSSCLUMPS catalog from the step 2.
-This file is nessesary for further data extraction.
+The content of `clumps_cat.csv` can be easily created using GAUSSCLUMPS catalogue from step 2.
+This file is necessary for further data extraction.

-The `scan_spectra.pl` tool looks for ClumpNNN.dat files in the specific folder (should be specified in the source code) and using the peak velocities of each clumps from the clumps_cat.csv file extract the value of spectra intensity at the specific velocity.
-Actually it extracts three nearest points at specific velocity and returns the average of three points to minimize the noise peaks.
-Using this tools we extract intensity of each clump at peak velocity in several lines: 13CO and 12CO.
-The resulting files for each CO line looks like this:
+The `scan_spectra.pl` tool looks for ClumpNNN.dat files in the specific folder (should be specified in the source code) and using each clump's peak velocities from the clumps_cat.csv file extract the value of spectra intensity at the specific velocity.
+Actually, it extracts three nearest points at a specific velocity and returns the average of three points to minimize the noise peaks.
+Using these tools, we extract each clump's intensity at peak velocity in several lines: 13CO and 12CO.
+The resulting files for each CO line look like this:

 |Clump|Tpeak|
 |---|---|